Create AWS CloudWatch Evidently Segments

 What properties can't I change after creating a segment?

 The name, pattern, and description properties are immutable.
-Changing any of these forces resource replacement.
+Changing any of these requires recreating the segment.

-How do I format the pattern JSON string?
+How do I format JSON in the pattern field?

 Using a different cloud?